Accessibility Tools

 I was diagnosed with ADHD as an adult - here's what I've learnt

-Non-binary adult standing outside looking calm and serious
+Non-binary adult standing outside looking serious and calm

 Like many others, Jynx learned they had attention deficit hyperactivity disorder (or ADHD) as an adult.
 Their new diagnosis and getting connected with others who have ADHD helped them understand they are simply 'wired differently'.